TheDers/sfdc-qcp-vscode-extension/README.md

     - This will copy all files from `/src` to a new folder called `/{date}`
   - Remote
     - This will fetch all files from Salesforce and copy to a new folder called `/{date}`
+- `SFDC QCP: Compare Records and show differences`
+  - Shows differences between a file and a record.

 ### Project Initialization